pagnani/ArDCA.jl/README.md

 There are two `jupyter` notebooks (Python, and Julia) to help using the Package.

+The [tutorial.ipynb](julia-notebook/tutorial.ipynb) is for the julia version.

 ## Data

 Data for five protein families (PF00014,PF00072, PF00076,PF00595,PF13354) are contained in the companion [ArDCAData](https://github.com/pagnani/ArDCAData) package.

+For didactic reasons we include locally in the `data` folder, the PF00014 dataset.

 ## Requirements